-Whether you go it alone, hire a tax preparation professional, or take advantage of MBO’s tax preparation and filing assistance, tax season doesn’t have to be a daunting day on your calendar.
-So long as you prepare ahead of time, take the proper steps, and compile the information you need, your annual tax filing will be simple and painless.
+Whether you go it alone or hire a tax preparation professional, tax season doesn’t have to be something you dread.
+So long as you prepare your documents, take the proper steps, and compile the information you need, your annual tax filing will be simple and painless.
 Follow these four steps to get your small business ready for tax season this year.

 Whether you’re doing your own taxes or having them prepared by a professional, it’s important to make sure you have all the information you, or they, will need.
-When the deadline for filing annual taxes approaches, the last thing you want to be doing is scrambling to get all of your financial data together—or worse, filing with inaccurate information which could end in potential serious fines, penalties, or even prosecution.
+When the deadline for filing annual taxes approaches, the last thing you want to be doing is scrambling to get all of your financial data together.
+Or worse, filing with inaccurate information which could end in potential fines, penalties, or prosecution.

 At the very minimum, make sure you have the following documentation: